-Chiropractic is a manual therapy mainly used for treating problems of the bones, joints and the back.
+Chiropractic is a manual therapy mainly used to treat back pain, and other problems with your bones, muscles and joints.

 Your care will be adapted to meet your individual needs and may differ from what is described here.
 So it's important you follow your chiropractor's advice.

-Chiropractic is a technique that can be used to diagnose, treat and prevent a variety of bone, joint, muscle and tendon conditions.
-Chiropractors use their hands to make adjustments to your joints, concentrating particularly on the spine.
+Chiropractic is a type of manual therapy, in which chiropractors use their hands to make adjustments to your joints, concentrating particularly on your spine.
 This is called manipulation.

 All chiropractors in the UK must be registered with the General Chiropractic Council.
 You can contact them through their website or by phone to find a chiropractor in your area.

-During your first appointment with a chiropractor, he or she will ask about your medical history, diet, lifestyle and emotional state.
-The first appointment will last between 30 minutes and one hour as the chiropractor will need to ask a number of questions to get a whole picture of your current health and circumstances.
+During your first appointment with a chiropractor, he or she will ask about your medical history, diet and lifestyle.
+Your first appointment will last between 30 minutes and one hour.
+Your chiropractor will need to ask a number of questions to get a whole picture of your current health and circumstances.
 He or she will also examine you.

-Treatment is usually carried out while you lie down in various positions.
-Chiropractors often use a manipulative technique on your spinal column and pelvic area consisting of short, rapid forceful movements called high-velocity thrusts.
-These are designed to correct the position of your spine and help flexibility, and may result in a sound you can hear - a clicking similar to knuckles being stretched.
+Your chiropractor will usually treat you while you lie down in various positions.
+Chiropractors often use a manipulative technique on your spinal column or joints, consisting of short, rapid forceful movements or ‘thrusts’.
+These are designed to ‘realign’ your spine and correct any problems in your spine that may be related to your condition.
+This technique may result in a sound you can hear – a click or pop similar to when you stretch your knuckles.